daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 python --version
 ```

-which should return something like this:
+which should return Python 3.9.0 or greater:

 ```
-Python 3.9.1
+Python 3.9.5
 ```

 > **Note:** If instead you see `Python 2.7.X` you installed the wrong version.
-Follow [these instructions](https://docs.anaconda.com/anaconda/install/uninstall) to delete this installation and try the installation again, selecting **Python 3.8**.
+Follow [these instructions](https://docs.anaconda.com/anaconda/install/uninstall) to delete this installation and try the installation again, selecting **Python 3.9**.

 ### Integrating Python with the Git Bash terminal